 Experts advise investors to build a diversified portfolio to minimize volatility and generate consistent returns.
 One of the ways that you can achieve diversification is to add hard assets to your investment portfolio.
 Hard assets are investments that are tangible and have intrinsic value through good times and bad.
-In this article, we’ll define hard assets, provide examples and share a hard asset investing strategy for 2022.
+Here’s how hard assets are defined and a breakdown of common examples and investing strategies.

 For help investing in hard assets, consider working with a financial advisor.